sabinbaniya/discord-documentation/docs/privacy-policy.md

 ### Star System

 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
-- `User Name`: Becca stores your latest username to construct the star count leaderboard with.
+- `User Name`: Becca stores your latest username and discriminator to construct the star count leaderboard with.
+- `Avatar`: Becca stores your latest avatar URL for use on the web view.
 - `Star Total`: Becca tracks your star total.

 ### Activity System

 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
 - `Activity`: Becca tracks the number of times you have used an application command (slash command, button, context menu, select menu).
 Becca does not store any specific information about those commands, just the counts.

+> [!NOTE]
+> A server's star counts and level leaderboard are available on Becca's dashboard as well as within the server.

 ## Right to Opt Out